Turt3l/AutoWriter_GUI/README.md

-# AutoWriter_GUI
+Here is the script for a autowriter with a simple GUI Made by Turt3l
-Heres my attempt at making my Autowriter with a GUI
+Enjoy! :D